Farlowella vittata

-Farlowella vittata is a species of armored catfish native to the Orinoco River basin of Colombia and Venezuela.
-This species grows to a length of 22.5 cm SL.
+Farlowella vittata is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in Colombia and Venezuela.
+This species reaches a standard length of 22.5 cm.

 Breeding

 The female lays the eggs on a surface during the night and the male fertilizes them.
 The male then stays near the eggs to protect them from predators to and ensure fungus does not grow on the eggs.
-By day 3 the fry can be seen moving within the eggs and by day 5 the fry are clearly visible as fish.
+By day 3, the fry can be seen moving within the eggs and, by day 5, the fry are clearly visible as fish.

-By day 6 the eggs start to hatch and all have hatched by day 9.
-The fry are very small, and because this catfish is a limnovore, in an aquarium the fry need a well planted set up in order to get the amount of algae needed for survival and growth.
+By day 6, the eggs start to hatch and all have hatched by day 9.
+The fry are very small, and because this catfish is a limnovore, the fry need a well planted set up in an aquarium, in order to get the amount of algae needed for survival and growth.